sirisian/ecmascript-use-stricter/README.md

 # ES8 Proposal: "use stricter"

+Note: Work on this is indefinitely haulted per: https://esdiscuss.org/topic/removal-of-language-features#content-51

+An alternative strategy should be employed.
+While it complicates thing I believe rolling these features into the type proposal would be required if they're important enough to include.

 Current status of this proposal is -1.
 It's being work on alongside the optional static types proposal located here: https://github.com/sirisian/ecmascript-types

 ## Rationale